-If the grid does not connect to all drive controllers simultaneously in the design with one contactor per drive controller, their charging resistors can be damaged.
+If the grid does not connect to all modules simultaneously in a design with a contactor for each supply module, their charging resistors can be damaged.

 11.3.4 Residual current protective device

 Depending on the function, leakage currents may occur when operating drive controllers.
 Leakage currents are interpreted as residual currents by residual current protective devices (RCDs) and may therefore lead to false triggering.
 Depending on the relevant power supply connections, residual currents may occur with or without a DC current component.
 Because of this, you should take into consideration both the magnitude as well as the profile of the possible leakage or residual current when selecting a suitable residual current protective device.